 θh = (δ;k1; … ;kp) is the column vector of the model parameters for prediction horizon h.

-For another time instant i’, the prediction for horizon h is
+For another time instant i’, the prediction for horizon h is calculated by (2)

-zi'+h=δ+ j=1Pkj xi',j
+zi'+h=δ+ j=1Pkj xi',j (2)

 where θh = (δ;k1; …; kp), representing the trained model, is the estimated column vector of the model parameters using a least square estimator at the training phase.
 Note that there is a column vector θh for each value h, the subscript “h” is not shown for the related vector entries for readability purposes, i.e., all formulas are based on a certain value of “h”.